asmalizaa/javaspring/Spring Security.md

 		return "User [id=" + id + ", username=" + username + ", password=" + password + "]";
 	}

    }
    ```

-   Notice that the table name is given as “user_table” and not “user”.
-This is because in PostgreSQL , “user” is a restricted word and you cannot use it to create tables.
+   Notice that the table name is given as "user_table" and not "user".
+This is because in PostgreSQL , "user" is a restricted word and you cannot use it to create tables.